smartheim/ui-maintenance/js/readme.md

 During the build, a single, tree-shaked, minified file is created under `js/your-bundle-name.js`.

-No transpiling is performed during the build, as **all** javascript capable browsers support ES6 modules by now.
+No transpiling is performed during the build, as **all** javascript capable browsers support ES6 modules and async/await by now.
 (This app is not targeting Internet Explorer).
+Use only JS features that are available for all evergreen browsers.

 Embed your js files into a webpage by either adding it to `partials/head.html` or by adding it to the `<body>` section of a page.